Projekts MCR – a skatepark changing lives in Manchester

-The skatepark works with all parts of the community and, as well as being open to the public through the week, there are sessions for under 16s, adults, women-only nights, beginner classes, home-schooled children and more.
+The skatepark works with all parts of the community and, as well as being open to the public through the week, there are sessions for under 16s, adults and home-schooled children, as well as women-only nights, beginners classes and more.

 For the past few months, Projekts MCR has been working towards an ambitious expansion project to make it even more embedded in the community.

 First they needed to launch a crowdfunder, in the form of a community share offer – which they did with support from The Hive.
 The support also ensured the share offer was awarded the community shares Standard Mark – a ‘rubber stamp’ given to share offers that meet national standards of good practice.